 All in all, a sad thing to know that this is something a personal hero, and his young family, is going through.

-Like most people in their 30’s I have no specific memory of first experiencing Monty Python.
-At times there were Python sketches or movies on television or a feature in the Radio Times.
-And, when growing up my dad, like countless other dads, would punctuate our conversations with talk of ex-parrots, the People’s Front of Judea and how no-one expects the Spanish Inquisition.
+Like most people in their 30’s I don't really have any specific memory of first experiencing Monty Python.
+It just seemed to be there, in the form of clips on television, a late night movie or a feature in the Radio Times.
+And when I grew up my dad, like countless other dads, would punctuate our conversations with talk of ex-parrots, the People’s Front of Judea and how no-one expects the Spanish Inquisition.
 I had no idea what he was on about but, then again, when you’re a child that’s true of a good deal of adult talk.
-Monty Python was simply there, lurking in the cultural background in much the same way as the Beatles, the Kennedy assassination or the moon landing, totemic components of the ruling boomer generation’s own personal lore.
+Monty Python was simply present, lurking in the cultural background in much the same way as the Beatles, the Kennedy assassination or the moon landing, totemic components of the ruling boomer generation’s own personal lore.

 Silly is the word.
 There’s something distinctively cruel about an illness which causes you to speak gibberish.
-To begin with his sentences would very quickly veer off into nonsense - dropping words or picking a string of incorrect ones before giving up.
+To begin with my dad's sentences would very quickly veer off into nonsense - dropping words or picking a string of incorrect ones before he gave up.
 He has since made good progress and this behaviour has slowly become less extreme, but it is still there.
 ‘I’m sorry the house is so chunky,’ he said when I last visited him at home.
 He meant untidy of course but chunky had come out.
-Similarly, during a flashcard test shortly before he left hospital he developed a temporary inability to say the word cow due to some some mental insistence that the word was bicep.
+Similarly, during a flashcard test shortly before he left hospital he developed a temporary inability to say the word 'cow' due to some some mental insistence that the word was 'bicep'.

 ‘It’s a cow,’ I said holding up the picture of a cow.
 ‘Say it after me: cow.’

 Nodding his head, concentrating, trying to get into the rhythm of the word: ‘Bicep… d'oh...
 Bicep… Right, I’ve got it… this time… Bicep.’